chinapedia/wikipedia.abstract.en/Page/Nanotechnology.md

 Current research

-Rotaxane_cartoon.jpg, useful as a molecular switch.]]
-DNA_tetrahedron_white.png[39] is an artificially designed nanostructure of the type made in the field of DNA nanotechnology.
-Each edge of the tetrahedron is a 20 base pair DNA double helix, and each vertex is a three-arm junction.]]
-C60_Buckyball.gif Achermann7RED.jpgs to nanocrystals above them, causing the nanocrystals to emit visible light.[40]]]
+, useful as a molecular switch.]]
+[39] is an artificially designed nanostructure of the type made in the field of DNA nanotechnology.
+Each edge of the tetrahedron is a 20 base pair DNA double helix, and each vertex is a three-arm junction.]] s to nanocrystals above them, causing the nanocrystals to emit visible light.[40]]]

 Nanomaterials